Corporate Finance Services for your Business

 This is a key moment in your personal journey through life.
 There is a process leading up to this moment in your life when you leave the business you have created.

 I work with you and know that for many it is the one opportunity to realise your personal wealth embedded in your business.
-However I do come across few business owners who have prepared for and are ready for it.
-So, they are likely to loose out.
+However I do come across some business owners who have not prepared and are not ready for it.
+So, they are likely to loose out. particularly, where it is difficult to find buyers and a much lower price may have to be accepted.
+By reading this page and the others on this site, I hope you will gain an appreciation of the necessity of planning to attract a buyer, maximise the price and make the transaction go as smoothly as possible.

 In my case, I ran an accountancy practice in north Hertfordshire.
 On my 50th birthday I decided I wanted to leave the practice by the time I reached 60.
 I set a plan in place and, although there were stumbling blocks along the way which there inevitably will be, I achieved this and left the practice when I was 59.